-Thank you for entering the Lured by Lyrebrids Night and/or Day Event on 10‑11 September 2022.
+Thank you for entering the 2023 Night and/or Day Event on 2-3 September 2023.
 Team leaders, make sure that everyone on your team reads this whole document carefully.

-Allow 1.5 hours as a comfortable travel time from north Canberra to the Hash House.
-Watch for animals on the Boboyan road when driving – especially at evening/night and early morning.
+Allow 1 hour as a comfortable travel time from north Canberra to the Hash House.
+Watch for animals on Tharwa road when driving – especially at evening/night and early morning.
 Cyclists also use the road regularly.
 Please consider carpooling as parking is limited.

 Please bring to the event a printed and completed indemnity form located here.
 Check the team list for your relevant event on the home page to ensure that all details for your team including category are correct.
 If incorrect, please contact the Event Contact prior to the event.

-Allow 1.5 hours as a comfortable travel time from North Canberra to the Hash House.
-Watch for animals on the Boboyan road when driving – especially at evening/night and early morning.
+Allow 1 hour as a comfortable travel time from North Canberra to the Hash House.
+Watch for animals on Tharwa road when driving – especially at evening/night and early morning.
 Cyclists also use the road regularly.

 From Canberra, follow directions to Tharwa.
-Head south on the Boboyan road.
-While this road is sealed for the first ~33 km (to just past Rendezvous Creek), there are potholes in places.
+Head south on Naas road for 18km, there are potholes in places so take care.
 Be particularly aware of a large set of potholes across the entire road on the downhill just after you have climbed Fitz’s Hill.

-The HH location on google maps is here.
+The HH location on google maps is the former orroral valley tracking station.

 To register, one person only per team to register and collect maps.
 That person will need to: